jodelunas/Amazon_Vine_Analysis/README.md

 ## Overview

+For this project, I chose a data set of reviews on cameras.
+I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+I used PySpark  to determine if there is any bias toward favorable reviews from Vine members.

 ## Results

 The vine table was filtered to create two new dataFrames for vine and unpaid reviews shown below.